 - Be a healthy adult aged between 18 and 55 years. - Be able and willing (in the Investigator's opinion) to comply with all study requirements.
-You must be able to attend study visits and not rely on public transport or taxis - Allow the Investigators to discuss your medical history with your GP. - Practise continuous effective contraception for at least 3 months after your last vaccination (women of childbearing potential only). - Refrain from blood donation for 3 months after the last study vaccine.
+You must be able to attend study visits and not rely on public transport or taxis - Allow the Investigators to discuss your medical history with your GP. - Practise continuous effective contraception at least 3 months after your last vaccination (women of childbearing potential only). - Refrain from blood donation during the course of the study.